turingschool/front-end-curriculum/projects/module-3/vrad.md

 ### Notes

 - Although there are many resources out there for making API calls, you are asked to exclusively use the native [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API for this project.
+- For this project, you will need to clone down the [VRAD API](https://github.com/turingschool/VRAD-API) and run it locally on your machine.
+More detailed instructions can be found in the README.
 </section>

 ## Specifications